Collective contributions to polarization in political voting: Discussion

-To extract intuition about congressional voting from the recovered models, we devise a two-dimensional visualization that intuitively indicates the subtleties of the partisan divide.
+The parameters transparently relate to the probabilities of voting, meaning that they provide an unfiltered compression of the voting record.
+To leverage this, we devise a two-dimensional visualization for the $K=3$ model.
 Figure~\ref{fig:maps} highlights the manner in which notable voters sit between the two parties.
-We study, for example, Bernie Sanders as someone that is extremely liberal in one context and close to the Republican party in another in contrast to Joe Manchin as someone who is especially well-positioned at the median across all contexts.
-Their locations in the landscape signal strategies for spanning the political divide that could not be distinguished in a single dimension, indicating how a multi-dimensional representation of voting records is a more insightful way to analyze voting behavior \cite{giansiracusaComputationalGeometry2019}.
+Senator Bernie Sanders, for example, is the least likely to vote with Republicans in one context and yet the most likely to vote with the Republican party in another.
+In contrast, Senator Joe Manchin is well-positioned between the two parties as a median across all contexts.
+While it remains to relate the context vectors $\vec\sigma$ to particular elements like line items in a bill or the rules of the vote, the relative difference in the senators' locations, and especially how Sanders swaps from one side to another, signals alternative strategies for spanning the political divide.
+This could not be distinguished in a single dimension, indicating how an intuitive multi-dimensional representation of voting records is essential for analyzing voting behavior \cite{giansiracusaComputationalGeometry2019}.

-The map also depicts several ways in which the partisan divide has become stronger.
-In the intuitive sense, individuals move out from the center as strengthening fields indicate increasing voter inflexibility.
+The map also depicts ways in which the partisan divide has become stronger.
+Voters move out from the center as strengthening fields indicate increasing voter inflexibility.
 As they do so, they show reduced voter complexity, which we define as a measure of their imbalance of `yea' or `nay' votes.
-As voters move away from the center, the contours of voter complexity also shift to define a topographical barrier between the two parties.
-The two parties become separated by a ridge of high entropy in recent sessions, which reduces voter parity: fewer pairs of voters across the partisan aisle can be considered similar.
-Finally, the way that the parties are positioned relative to one another in the space indicates that there are fewer contexts in which bipartisan votes are possible.
-Because the visualization in Figure~\ref{fig:maps} is based on no more than roll-call voting, it provides a transparent, insightful, and rich way to compare voting records that has value for studying the rise of partisanship or the differences between voters.
+As voters move away from the center, the contours of voter complexity also shift to reveal a topographical barrier between the two parties.
+The two parties are more often separated by a ridge of high entropy in recent sessions, which reduces voter parity: fewer pairs of voters across the partisan aisle can be considered similar.
+Finally, the way that the parties are positioned relative to one another in the space indicates that there are fewer contexts for bipartisan votes.
+It is both these elements, individual and collective contributions, that emerge as signatures of change from the voter preference maps.